ddzsotjan/Image-downloader/README.md

 A unit test script (**image_download_tests.py**) tests the methods and functionalities of the original code.

 Instructions for using **image_download.py**:
-  - create an ImageGetter() instance specifying the source text file
+  - Create an ImageGetter() instance specifying the source text file
-  - call the .get_images() method to download the images the URLs point at
+  - Call the .get_images() method to download the images the URLs point at
   - You're done! :)